-The feature, which is baked right into Windows 10, changes the white spaces on your browser, apps and operating system UI to black.
-Most icons, tabs, and pages either become black or a shadowy gray, while text flips to white for high contrast.
+The feature, which is baked right into Windows 10, changes the white spaces on your browser, apps, and operating system UI to black.
+Most icons, tabs, and pages either become black or shadowy gray, while text flips to white for high contrast.
 It's a nice effect, but if you prefer the white theme, check out our guide on how to enable Windows 10's new Light Mode, and how to turn on the Black Theme in Microsoft Office.

 Along with looking cool, Dark Mode is said to reduce eye strain and even improve your sleep, so it's worth giving it a try once you've updated Windows 10 to the latest version.
 To help you do so, we've put together a simple guide on how to enable Dark Mode on a Windows 10 laptop.